 Anyone with more information please feel free to leave a comment.

 Note: Since I’ve started researching this I’ve found a wealth of information about the history of Manx sea fishing buried in the document library of the Manx government.
-Since some of the documents are much harder to find than they should be I’m working on a page of links.
+Unfortunately many of these documents seem to be no longer available online, so I have created a resources page.